-Creations at this level are just that – they’re neither good nor bad.
+Creations at the Okay level are just that – they’re neither good nor bad.
 For one reason or the other, they need more work.
-What separates this point from the next is that it’s often clear what needs to be done to make it better.
+What separates this point from the next is that it’s often clear what needs to be done to make the creation better.
 Unfortunately, this is where most half-done projects get stuck, and since they’re stuck here, they don’t get to …

 The Good Enough point.

-This is the point in which you’ve pushed past okay and are now at the point in which you’re sure the creation is not quite there, but you either have no idea how to get it there or you’re not sure which path you should take to get it there.
+This is the point at which you’ve pushed past okay and you know the creation is not quite there, but either you have no idea how to get it there or you’re not sure which path you should take to get it there.
 The Good Enough point may manifest itself in the intro that won’t write itself.
 It may be a function in the code that causes some problem on the backend that makes your program run slower.
-It may be a color combination that seems close enough but not exactly complimentary.
+It may be a color combination that seems close enough but not exactly complementary.
 And sometimes it’s just a jingle that we spend time on that, in the end, doesn’t matter.

 Most creative people do one of two things at this point: quit out of frustration or fiddle with the creation continuously.
-Excellent creatives, though, are good not solely because they are particularly creative but because they push the project through the creative red zone.
-And they surround themselves with other creative peers that then help them take that good enough creation to …
+Excellent creatives, though, are good not solely because they are particularly creative but also because they push the project through the creative red zone.
+And they surround themselves with other creative peers, who then help them take that good enough creation to …

 Why Stop At Good Enough?

 So, what can you do to get your projects to good enough?
-How many projects do you have at that stage and who can you share them with?
+How many projects do you have at that stage, and whom can you share them with?
 Are you fiddling with a project – making it different but not better?

 Whatever you do, internalize this saying: “Good enough and done is better than perfect and pending.”
-(Click here to tweet this.
-Thank you!)
+(Tweet this.)